Road trip to Kumbh Mela – Part II

 After an hour of going circles asking for directions, we discovered it was a school we had passed a few times.
 Once inside it turned out to be home base for the hostel which is inside the Mela (fair) ground.

-We speak to someone on the phone and eventually are following a car into the Mela ground past rows and row and rows of tents and people walking and more.
+We speak to someone on the phone and eventually are following a car into the Mela ground past rows and rows and rows of tents and people walking and more.

-Left, right, along, right, along, left along seemingly random – in retrospect it was random.
-When we leave it was a single turn and we were on our way out, though a long way.
+Left, right, along, right, along, left, along seemingly random – in retrospect it was random.
+Because when we leave, it was a single turn and we were on our way out, though a long way.

 But I get ahead of myself.